 How do I access my class list?

 - You can access your class list on ConnectCarolina.
-If you have any difficulties, please see OSA for assistance.
+If you have any difficulties, please see the Office of Student Affairs for assistance.

-- Pass the list around on the first day of classes so students can make sure they are registered for your course.
-NOTE: Do not distribute a list with PIDs visible.
+- Check the list on the first day of classes to make sure students are registered for your course.
+NOTE: Do not distribute or post a list with PIDs visible.

-- If your class is a combination of face-to-face and online strategies, and you do not meet face-to-face until the second week of classes, it is your responsibility to make certain students are properly registered for your course.
+- If your class does not meet synchronously until the second or third week of classes, it is your responsibility to make certain students are properly registered for your course.
 Please remind them to check Connect Carolina by the end of the first week of classes to make certain they are registered for the course.

 What about Health & Safety Compliance?